Is your invoice template contributing to late payment?

 It’s always nice to say thank you.
 Not only is it polite, it also shows you’re grateful for their custom, improves customer relations and can lead to subsequent sales.

-Remember, this is just a rough guideline and your business may need to include other details which we have not provided above.
+Remember, this is just a guide and your business may need to include other details which we have not provided above.

 - Proofread for grammar, spelling and mathematical mistakes